top of page

 Hans Faber

-Hiking needs careful preparation, including personal safety.
-What do you put in your First Aid Kit?
-Do you possess basic first aid skills to manage an accident?
-Unless you go wondering on your own on the Wadden Sea mudflats, being on the Frisia Coast Trail help is never far away.
-Therefore, provided you have a swim certificate and the occasional wolf in sheep's clothing, health risks on the trail will be limited to blisters, twisted ankles, and upset stomachs after consuming too much dairy.
-But, there are creatures who might regularly need your immediate rescuing skills, namely rolled-over sheep.
-This post provides you with the right rescue instructions.
-And, sheep you will encounter along this trail.
-In overwhelming numbers.
-Try not to count them, because that would pose another safety risk.
+Hiking demands careful preparation, especially when it comes to personal safety.
+What is in your First Aid Kit?
+Do you have basic first aid skills to handle an accident?
+Unless you plan a solitary walk across the Wadden Sea mudflats, help is never far away on the Frisia Coast Trail.
+Provided you have a swim certificate and can spot the occasional wolf in sheep’s clothing, most health risks are limited to blisters, twisted ankles, or an upset stomach from consuming too much dairy products.
+However, some 'trail companions' may regularly require your rescue skills: rolled-over sheep.
+This blog post offers clear instructions on how to help them—and yes, you will encounter sheep in overwhelming numbers along this trail.
+Try not to count them; that could be another safety hazard.

-Different dogs were used to herd the sheep, like the Vlaamse koehond or Bouvier des Flandres (which is a cross between the Irish Wolfhound, the Belgian Mastiff and a variety of the Belgian Shepherd, namely the Laekense herder), the Belgische herder or Belgian Sheepdog, the Hollandse herder or Dutch Shepherd, the Duitse herder or German Shepherd, the Schapendoes or Dutch Sheepdog, although more inland, and, of course, the famous Border Collie can be spotted here too (see short movie above).
+Various dogs have been used to herd sheep along the North Sea coast.
+These include the Vlaamse koehond or Bouvier des Flandres—a cross between the Irish Wolfhound, the Belgian Mastiff, and a variety of the Belgian Shepherd called the Laekense herder—as well as the Belgische herder (Belgian Sheepdog), the Hollandse herder (Dutch Shepherd), the Duitse herder (German Shepherd), and the Schapendoes (Dutch Sheepdog), more common inland.
+And of course, the famous Border Collie can also be spotted here.
+Luckily, dogs not as fierce as the ones you will encounter when hiking the Lycian Way in Turkey, namely the Kangal.

-Sheep, a power base throughout the Middle Ages - The Speaker of the House of Lords sits on a red coloured sack of wool, called the Woolsack.
-It contains samples of wool from all over the kingdom and is a testimony of the importance of wool for Britain.
-Between the twelfth and fifteenth centuries especially, enormous amounts money were earned with wool production.
-Wool had become the primary source of wealth by the end of the twelfth century (Chamson 2014).
-Ecclesia, foemina, lana ‘churches, women, wool’, were the three miracles of England according to bishop Joseph Hall (1574-1656).
-Therefore, it is not exaggerated to say that Great Britain was built on wool.
+Sheep, a cornerstone of power in the Middle Ages — The Speaker of the House of Lords in London still sits on a red wool-filled cushion known as the Woolsack, which contains samples of wool from across the kingdom—a lasting testament to the vital importance of wool for Britain.
+Between the twelfth and fifteenth centuries, enormous fortunes were made from wool production, which by the end of the twelfth century had become the country’s primary source of wealth (Chamson 2014).
+Bishop Joseph Hall (1574–1656) famously described England’s three miracles as "ecclesia, foemina, lana"—churches, women, and wool.
+In that light, it is no exaggeration to say that Great Britain was, quite literally, built on wool.

 The statesman shears the sheep; the politician skins them (Austin O’Malley, 1858-1932)

-Already before the year 1000, the counts of Flanders invested in sheep husbandry.
-Sheep dwelled on the tidal marshlands of Flanders and Frisia, already from the start of the Early Middle Ages.
-Due to embanking marshlands, more and more land became available for sheep farming, and thus generating more wool.
-All this wool and the production of broadcloth became a major source of income for the Flemish counts.
-Enabling them to sustain militia or hire armies (De Maesschalck 2012).
-Wool production was at the basis of the rise of the cities of Flanders, like Ieper, Ghent and notably Bruges with its network of port towns in the Zwin area.
+Even before the year 1000, the counts of Flanders were investing in sheep husbandry.
+Sheep grazed on the tidal marshlands of Flanders and West Frisia—notably the province of Zeeland—from the very beginning of the Early Middle Ages.
+As embankments reclaimed more land from the sea, additional pastures became available for sheep farming, producing ever more wool.
+This wool—and the broadcloth made from it—became a major source of income for the Flemish counts, enabling them to maintain militias or hire armies (De Maesschalck 2012).
+Wool production also underpinned the rise of Flemish cities such as Ieper, Ghent, and especially Bruges, along with its network of port towns in the area of ’t Zwin, known as Sincfala.

-Before region Flanders built its power on wool during the High Middle Ages, the Frisians did during the Early Middle Ages.
-The Frisians produced the valued broadcloth known as pallia Fresonica 'Frisian cloth'.
+Before the region of Flanders built its power on wool during the High Middle Ages, the Frisians did during the Early Middle Ages.
+The Frisians produced the valued broadcloth known as pallia Fresonica ('Frisian cloth').
 A textile valued by Charlemagne (747-814) himself.
-Read our blog post Haute couture from the salt marshes.
+But who knows, the production of woollen ship sails also was part of the exports from Frisia.
+See our blog post Haute Couture From the Salt Marshes.

-Of course, with the introduction of cotton and later cheap synthetic fibers, but also mechanical lawn mowers, and the sorry fact mutton is not really part of the Dutch, Flemish, and German diet, sheep had to give up their prominent position in society.
-On the other side of the English Channel, however, people still love their little lambchops.
-It is unfortunate for the Continentals, because meat of lambs living in the salty environment is valued for its taste: Salzlamm ‘salty lamb’.
-So too is its cheese, by the way.
-In Germany known as Frische Friese ‘fresh Frisian’.
-Do, with Frische Friese, focus your thoughts on dairy, not on humanoids.
-On Wadden Sea island Texel, excellent sheep cheese is produced too; Echte Texelse.
+Of course, with the introduction of cotton and later cheap synthetic fibers, along with mechanical lawn mowers—and the inconvenient or sorry fact that mutton never became a staple in the Dutch, Flemish, or German diet—sheep gradually lost their prominent place in society.
+Across the English Channel, however, lamb remains beloved.
+This is unfortunate for the Continentals, because lamb raised in salty coastal pastures is prized for its flavour—Salzlamm, or 'salty lamb.'
+Its cheese is equally esteemed: in Germany, it goes by the name Frische Friese ('fresh Frisian').
+And just to be clear, with Frische Friese, think dairy—not humanoids.
+On the Wadden Sea island of Texel, top-quality sheep cheese is also produced—Echte Texelse.

 coast or interior